 “This was the best traditional British pub experience we could hope for.” – Kacper Poszeytek, Google Reviews.

-This pub also has a jukebox so you can choose the mood and music.
+This pub also has a jukebox to choose the mood and music.
 This jukebox is an excellent addition that you can take advantage of when you aren’t watching the game!

-The Windermere is a lovely looking pub that is very close to South Kenton Station on Windermere Avenue.
+The Windermere is a lovely-looking pub close to South Kenton Station on Windermere Avenue.
 The nearest landmark is Northwick Park Hospital.

 10 Great Pubs in Kenton to Catch a Football Match – Finally

-If you know of any other eating places from which to enjoy big games in and around Wembley or have any personal recommendations, why not let us know in the comments below?
+If you know of other eating places to enjoy big games in and around Wembley or have any personal recommendations, why not let us know in the comments below?